brainboxdotcc/DPP/docpages/02_build.md

 ## 4. Installation to a different directory

-If you want to install the library, its dependendancies and header files to a different directory, specify this directory when running `cmake`:
+If you want to install the library, its dependencies and header files to a different directory, specify this directory when running `cmake`:

     cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/install